 - Type of filter: the two most common filter sizes are 1 inch and 3 inch filters.
 1 inch filters usually need to be replaced every month and 3 inch filters ought to be changed every three months, dependent on the recommendations of the filter manufacturer.

 - Home habits: if you have pets in your home, it might make sense to replace your filter more often as a result of pet dander.
 If a family member deals with allergies or asthma, think about changing your home’s air filter more regularly to help ease their symptoms.

 Now you’re likely wondering how to swap out your furnace filter.
 Inevitably this will change depending on what furnace you have, but normally:

-At Falso Service Experts, we’ll replace standard one-inch furnace filters as part of our regular furnace service Precision Tune-up or PLUS Maintenance Agreement service.
+At Falso Service Experts, we offer membership plans that include replacing standard furnace filters.
 Give us a call today at 315-313-6531 or set up an appointment with us online.

 - Open or pull off the air filter panel close to the bottom of your furnace to reveal an open compartment.